florencemezino/bookinner/READMEMS3.md

 2. Profile / Persona : Readers

-Readers want to focus on their personnal development.
-They want to take time to read more and share their reviews.
+Readers want to focus on their personnal development and want to include more readings in their life.
+They want to take time to read more and share their recommendations.
 They want to have the possibility to buy, sell or simply exchange books.

 * identity and behaviours

 Readers interacting with the site are English speaker and we can determine different profiles :
-- beginner : user who reads very rarely like 1 book every 6 months and wish to read more.
+- beginner : users who read very rarely like 1 book every 6 months and wish to read more.
-- intermediate : user who reads 1 book every month or two months and wants to read more.
+- intermediate : users who read 1 book every month or two months and wants to read more.
 - advanced : user who reads several books a month and is keen to share their reviews online / interact with a community.
-They have a big library and wish even to sell or even exchange books.
+They have a important recommendations books library and wish to sell or even exchange their books.

 * expectations
 - Readers want to extend their knowledge on different dimensions of personal development such as nutrition, career, finance etc.